 - Refuse to show that license to a law enforcement officer who is enforcing California's Vehicle Code.1

-In this article, our California criminal defense and DMV attorneys discuss California Vehicle Code 12951 VC, which makes it a crime to fail to present a driver's license.2
+In this article, our California criminal defense attorneys discuss California Vehicle Code 12951 CVC, which makes it a crime to fail to present a driver's license.2

 The legal definition of failure to show a driver's license

-The first, set forth in Vehicle Code 12951(a) VC, is to drive a motor vehicle on a highway without the valid driver's license issued to you in your possession.3
+The first, set forth in Vehicle Code 12951(a), is to drive a motor vehicle on a highway without the valid driver's license issued to you in your possession.3

 Example: Charlie gets a call at work saying that his young daughter has gotten very sick at school.
 Charlie jumps in his car to go pick her up.
 He accidentally drives above the speed limit and is pulled over.

 At that moment Charlie realizes he has forgotten his wallet, which contains his driver's license, at work.
 He explains the situation to the officer and luckily has his driver's license number memorized.